 Much Larger Medical Bills

 Victims from a truck accident spend more time in the hospital than those involved in car accidents.
 The injuries are more severe, and it takes a considerably longer period for the victim to go back to work.
-If you work with one of the experienced lawyers from Morgan & Morgan, we will be able to calculate your compensation based on your current and future sufferings and medication.
+If you work with our experienced lawyer, we will be able to calculate your compensation based on your current and future sufferings and medication.

 Greater Chance of Death